HL7/US-Core/source/pages/index.md

 - Guidance on fetching a patient's medications
 - A US Core spO2 by Pulse Oximetry profile
 - Recasting the US Core Device profile into a US Core Implantable Device profile
-- Making server search requirements less opaque
+- Making server search requirements less opaque and requiring search ny multiple statuses.
 - Guidance when the source has no data
 - General guidelines and considerations for DSTU2 to R4 Conversion
 - Guidance for language support